-Any appointments from the Panel to a Disciplinary Committee will be for an initial term of four years, up to a maximum term of 8 years.
-For more information on the time commitment involved, and remuneration for a committee position, see Appendix 1 below.
+Any appointments from the panel to a Disciplinary Committee will be for an initial term of four years, up to a maximum overall term of eight years.
+Further information on the time commitment involved and remuneration for a committee position is available in Appendix 1.